Sikbik/fluxd-rust/fluxd_rust/docs/TROUBLESHOOTING.md

 Likely causes:
 - You are running an older `fluxd-rust` build with a deterministic fluxnode payee ordering mismatch (older builds could disagree on which fluxnode should be paid when heights tie).
+- You are running an older `fluxd-rust` build with incorrect fluxnode confirm expiration handling across upgrade boundaries (nodes that expired pre-PoN could be incorrectly treated as eligible post-PoN, leading to a deterministic payee mismatch near PoN-era blocks).
 - You are reusing a database created by an older `fluxd-rust` build that did not yet track fluxnode tier metadata and/or deterministic `last_paid_height` state.